 World Cup Group H Odds

-Belgium look to be a safe prediction to win the group at those odds of 4/6 with Bet365 and only the Russians really pose any tangible threat.
+Belgium look to be a safe prediction to win the group at those odds of 4/6 and only the Russians really pose any tangible threat.
 Wilmots’ men are 2/5 with Winner Sports to win their opening clash against the Algerians and that should be the safest bet of all.

 One concern for punters is the loss of Christian Benteke to injury and that leaves Belgium with one experienced striker in Romelu Lukaku.
 Someone will have to take responsibility from within the squad and while Benteke’s absence may hamper the team in later rounds, making it unlikely for Belgium to win World Cup but it shouldn’t deter them from winning their group.